-The 5th Annual Run Walk Ride for Vision Zero (previously the Run Walk Ride 4 Traffic Safety) took place April 23rd, 2016.
-The purpose of this event is to raise awareness in the community about traffic safety for pedestrians, cyclists, motorcyclists and drivers and to encourage citizens to consider what they personally can do to help Edmonton achieve Vision Zero.
+The purpose of the annual Run Walk Ride for Vision Zero is to raise awareness in the community about traffic safety for pedestrians, cyclists, motorcyclists and drivers and to encourage citizens to consider what they personally can do to help Edmonton achieve Vision Zero.

-The theme of the 2016 conference was “Towards Vision Zero”.
-Experts from around the world have been invited to speak to their experiences with implementing Vision Zero in their respective cities so that Edmonton may learn from their challenges and successes as we shape our own Vision Zero model over the coming months and years.
+At the International Conference on Urban Traffic Safety, traffic safety experts from around the world share their experiences with implementing Vision Zero in their respective cities so that Edmonton may learn from their challenges and successes as we shape our own Vision Zero model over the coming months and years.

 The City of Edmonton was successful in its bid to host the prestigious ICADTS conference in Edmonton in 2019.
 This triennial conference brings together leading experts from around the globe to speak to the very serious threat of alcohol and drug impaired road users to safety on our roadways, and through the sharing of leading and best practices, will contribute to the reduction of alcohol and drug related fatalities and injuries.